Cueva de Ardales

 Description

-The Cueva de Doña Trinidad near the town Ardales is a karst cave with cave paintings.
-The entrance to the cave was the result of a collapse caused by an earthquake in 1821.
-The cave was immediately purchased by Trinidad Grund who operated a bath with thermal springs in the municipality of Carratraca.
-She developed the cave, renamed it Cueva de Doña Trinidad, and opened it to the public.
-Doña Trinidad was the daughter of the Russian consul.
+The Cueva de Ardales near the town Ardales is a karst cave with cave paintings.
+The entrance to the cave was the result of a collapse caused by the Alhama de Granada earthquake in 1821.
+It was obviously accessible during prehistoric times, but the entrance was sealed by sediments for some 3,500 years or 8,000 years.
+It was called Cueva de Ardales after the nearby village or Cueva de la Calinoria after the Cerro de la Calinoria (Calinoria Hill), where it is located.
+The cave was immediately developed as a show cave and opened to the public in 1823, for an entrance fee of two reales.
+The development was minimal though.
+It was purchased by Trinidad Grund in 1854 (or probably 1952).
+Doña Trinidad was the daughter of the Russian consul, and operated a bath with thermal springs in the municipality of Carratraca.
+She improved the development with better trails and staircases in 1959 and renamed it Cueva de Doña Trinidad for the reopneing in 1860.
+She offered one of the first "tourist packages" in the country, which included accommodation in Carratraca, thermal baths, flamenco show, and a visit to the cave.
+She also appointed an official guide and installed supports for oil lamps in 1866.
 After the death of Doña Trinidad the cave was closed.
 It was visited by Abbé Breuil, the famous French archaeologist in 1918.
 After two visits to the cave, he published his discoveries of paintings and engravings in various papers.
 In 1931 the cave was finally declared a National Monument.

 The next phase of the cave started with its rediscovery in 1985.
 The cave was studied again by archaeologists, the trails renovated, and the cave reopened to the public.
-Only two years later, in 1987 the Parque de Ardales was created to protect the cave.
-A museum, the Museo de la Historia y Tradiciones de Ardales, was founded which displays the discoveries from the cave and other excavations.
+Only two years later, in 1987, the Parque de Ardales was created to protect the cave.
+A museum, the Museo de la Historia y Tradiciones de Ardales (Prehistory Interpretation Center in Ardales), was founded which displays the discoveries from the cave and other excavations.
 The museum operates the cave until today.
 The number of visitors is restricted to 1,000 per year and 15 per day.
+As a result, the waiting list is around three months.
+Visitors meet the guides at the museum, where the tour starts with a guided visit of the exhibition.
+Then visitors drive with their own vehicle 4 km to the cave.
+The visit inside the cave is 1.5 h to 2 h long, the whole tour takes about 3 h.